top of page

 Pet insurance is a lot like human medical insurance in many way.
 The biggest difference is most of the time you still have to pay the vet bills upfront and then get reimbursed by your pet insurance.
 There are a wide range of monthly premiums, deductibles, and coverage depending on your needs.
 Most insurance companies will not cover routine care such as vaccines and spay/neuter.
 But some will.
 Some pet insurance companies will even cover some holistic care for your pet, such as acupuncture.

 Pet insurance is something we highly value and desire each of our kittens to have when they leave for their forever homes.
 In our Health Contract it states that if you are unable to keep the kitten you get from us for any reason, at any point in his/her life, the kitten is to be returned to us.
 This means, if you are unable to provide the necessary medical care for your kitten, he/she has to be brought back to us and we will treat him/her with our veterinarian.
 However, this also means that you will not get the kitten back, and you will not be given a refund of any amount in any way, shape, or form.
-The best thing for the kitten, you at the kitten's family, and us, is for you to be able to afford to provide any medical care needed for your kitten, regardless of the cost.
-This is why we value pet insurance so much, and may be requiring families to have pet insurance on our kittens in the near future.
+The best thing for the kitten, you as the kitten's family, and us, is for you to be able to afford to provide any medical care needed for your kitten, regardless of the cost.
+This is why we value pet insurance so much, and require families to have pet insurance on our kittens.

 Pet Insurance Providers

-The following is a list of pet insurance companies, with links, we are aware of, and know to be good.
-We suggest thinking about what things you would like to have covered for your kitten, and then find an insurance company that will cover as many of those as possible.
+If you do not want to stick with Trupanion insurance, here are a few pet insurance companies, with links, we are aware of, and know to be good.
+We suggest thinking about what things you need and want to have covered for your kitten, and then find an insurance company that will cover as many of those as possible.
 Also, be aware that most all insurance companies have waiting periods (sometimes of different lengths for different problems), and do not cover pre-existing conditions.
 This is why putting pet insurance on your kitten as soon as possible is important.
+Most insurance companies also do not cover routine care, vaccines, fell/tick medication, or spay/neuters.

 Lemonade